ncoudray/DeepPATH/DeepPATH_code/README.md

 python build_image_data_multiClass.py --directory='jpeg_main_directory' --output_directory='outputfolder' --train_shards=1024 --validation_shards=128 --num_threads=4  --labels_names=label_names.txt --labels=labels_files.txt  --PatientID=12
 ```
 * ``` label_names.txt``` is a text file with the 10 possible labels, 1 per line
-* ```labels_files.txt``` is a text file listing the mutations present ifor each patient.
+* ```labels_files.txt``` is a text file listing the mutations present for each patient.
 1 patient per line, first column is patient ID (TCGA-38-4632 for example), second is mutation (TP53 for example)
 * ```--PatientID``` The file names are expected to start with the patient ID.
 This value represent the number of digits used for the PatientID
 * ```jpeg_main_directory```: in this case the directory must be the unique subfolder where the jpg images are.
 They must all be within one single folder (not one folder per class).